Cinema of India: Tamil

 The Tamil-language film industry based in Chennai, also known as Kollywood, once served as a hub for all South Indian film industries.

 The first South Indian talkie film Kalidas (1931, H. M. Reddy) was shot in Tamil.
 Sivaji Ganesan became India's first actor to receive an international award when he won Best Actor at the Afro-Asian film festival in 1960 and the title of Chevalier in the Legion of Honour by the French Government in 1995.

 Tamil cinema is influenced by Dravidian politics and has a tradition of addressing social issues.
-Many of Tamil Nadu's prominent Chief Ministers previously worked in cinema: Dravidian stalwarts C N Annadurai and M Karunanidhi were scriptwriters and M G Ramachandran and Jayalalithaa gained a political base through their fan followings.
+Many of Tamil Nadu's prominent Chief Ministers previously worked in cinema: Dravidian stalwarts C N Annadurai and M Karunanidhi were scriptwriters and M G Ramachandran, Jayalalithaa and C. Joseph Vijay gained a political base through their fan followings.

 Tamil films are distributed to Tamil diaspora populations in various parts of Asia, Southern Africa, Northern America, Europe, and Oceania.
 The industry-inspired Tamil film-making in Sri Lanka, Malaysia, Singapore and Canada.

 Telugu

 From left to right: Raghupati Venkayya (father of Telugu cinema), Y. V. Rao (pioneer of cinema during crown rule) and stalwart Chittoor Nagayya known for his method acting.

 The Film and Television Institute of Telangana, Film and Television Institute of Andhra Pradesh, Ramanaidu Film School and Annapurna International School of Film and Media are among the largest film schools in India.
 The Telugu states are home to approximately 2800 theatres, more than any single state in India.
 Being commercially consistent, Telugu cinema had its influence over commercial cinema in India.

 The industry holds the Guinness World Record for the largest film production facility in the world, Ramoji Film City.
-The Prasads IMAX located in Hyderabad is one of the largest 3D IMAX screens, and is the most attended cinema screen in the world.
 As per the CBFC report of 2014, the industry is placed first in India, in terms of films produced yearly.
 In the years 2005, 2006, 2008, and 2014 the industry has produced the largest number of films in India, exceeding the number of films produced in Bollywood.